 Observations and examples.
 What can you see or hear the young person doing?
 What are the helpful and unhelpful impacts on them and others?
-What strategies and adjustments may support them?
-Self care & independence
+What strategies and adjustments might help them?

+Strengths and interests.

+Connections to culture and community

+Social and communication (in)

+Sensory processing

+Self-care and independence